 After a few weeks of hiking, it’s suddenly there: hiker hunger.
 You have lost so much weight and you need so many calories that your body has no stop.
 Normally you can’t finish the large American portions, but if the hiker hits hunger your plate will be empty within ten minutes.
 And an hour later you are hungry again.
 From that moment on you should actually bring more food with you, breakfast twice and lunch twice a day is very normal

 All hikers on the Pacific Crest Trail carry something they don’t need.
-You can leave these items (mostly food) in a number of places in a hiker box, a box or a cupboard at a shop or a post office.
+You can leave these items (mostly food) in a number of places in a hiker box, a box, or a cupboard at a shop or a post office.
 Other walkers may need exactly what you no longer want and vice versa, so that’s how you help each other too.

 Hike your own hike!

-The most important thing to remember when hiking the Pacific Crest Trail is Hike your own hike.
+The most important thing to remember when hiking the Pacific Crest Trail is to Hike your own hike.
 No one but yourself knows how you feel and why you want to do this.
 Is your backpack heavier than someone else’s?
 No worries, if you feel happy with it, it’s okay.
-Also maintain your own walking pace and try not to force anything.
+Also, maintain your own walking pace and try not to force anything.
 You are the one who knows what you want!